Free rapid antigen tests to support vulnerable communities

 If you have multiple carers coming into your home, you may require more RATs so that all your carers can test themselves before visiting you.

-Concession Card holders can access 10 Rapid Antigen Tests over 3 months up until 31 October 2022.
+Concession Card holders can access 10 Rapid Antigen Tests over three months until 31 October 2022.

 Why are these kits free?